w3c/IntersectionObserver/explainer.md

 ## What's All This About?

 This repo outlines an API that can be used to understand movement of DOM elements relative to another element or the browser top level viewport.
-Changesare delivered asynchronously and is useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.
+Changes are delivered asynchronously and are useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of page content.

 ## Observing Position

-The web's traditional position calculation mechanisms rely on explicit queries of DOM state that are known to cause style recalcuation and layout and, frequently, are redundant thanks to the requirement that scripts poll for this information.
+The web’s traditional position calculation mechanisms rely on explicit queries of DOM state that are known to cause (expensive) style recalcuation and layout and, frequently, are a source of significant performance overhead due to continuous polling for this information.

 A body of common practice has evolved that relies on these behaviors, however, including (but not limited to):

-  * Observing the location of "below the fold" sections of content in order to lazy-load content.
+  * Building custom pre- and deferred-loading of DOM and data.
   * Implementing data-bound high-performance scrolling lists which load and render subsets of data sets.
 These lists are a central mobile interaction idiom.
   * Calculating element visibility.
 In particular, [ad networks now require reporting of ad "visibility" for monetizing impressions](http://www.iab.net/iablog/2014/03/viewability-has-arrived-what-you-need-to-know-to-see-through-this-sea-change.html).
-This has led to many sites abusing scroll handlers, [synchronous layout invoking readbacks](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html), and resorting to exotic plugin-based solutions for computing "true" element visibility (as a fraction of the element's intended size).
+This has led to many sites abusing scroll handlers (causing jank on scroll), [synchronous layout invoking readbacks](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html) (causing unneccessary critical work in rAF loops), and resorting to exotic plugin-based solutions for computing "true" element visibility (with all the associated overhead of the plugin architecture).

 These use-cases have several common properties: